medicalinformatics/SecureEpilinker/README.md

 Add additional notes about how to deploy this on a live system

+## REST interface

+Informatino on how to use the API

 ## Built With

 * [ABY](https://github.com/encryptogroup/ABY/) - The multi party computation